PickYourOwn.org

 You can tell when the gelato is done, by simply checking the consistency through the opening on the top of the ice cream maker.
 You will also hear the motor straining, as the gelato freezes.
 On some units, the directions with the maker tell you to let it work until the motor stalls and stops.

 When it is done, the gelato should have a soft, creamy texture.
-Gelato should be stored in a freezer that is just below freezing (say 30 F), or else it will become harder - you'll need to thaw it and hand whip it back to smooth and soft!
+Gelato should be stored in a freezer that is just below freezing (say 30 F), or else it will become harder - you will need to thaw it and hand whip it back to smooth and soft!

 Step 11 - Enjoy!